mattwach/pico_uart_console/README.md

 make
 ```

 Note that, by default, the console uses the USB version of the console.
-TO use
+To use
 the serial connection instead change
 [examples/minimal/CMakeLists.txt](examples/minimal/CMakeLists.txt):